FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/enterprise_quick_start.md

 ### Initialize chain certificate

-Operating on a Certificate authority agency.
-A single chain has a unique chain certificate ca.crt.
+A single chain has a unique ca.crt.

-use [`--generate_chain_certificate`](../enterprise_tools/operation.html#generate-chain-certificate) command to generate chain certificate
+use [`--generate_chain_certificate`](../enterprise_tools/operation.html#generate-chain-certificate) to generate chain certificate

-operate in the certificate agency directory:
+Operate in the certificate agency directory:

 ```bash
 cd ~/generator